now-u/now-u-app/.github/pull_request_template.md

 ## After pull

-- [ ] If appropriate I have closed the issue
+- [ ] If appropriate I have closed the issue/ moved the trello card